priestjim/chef-openresty/README.md

 * `node['openresty']['server_names_hash_bucket_size']` - used for config
   value of `server_names_hash_bucket_size`.

 * `node['openresty']['client_max_body_size']` - used for config
   value of `client_max_body_size`.

 * `node['openresty']['client_body_buffer_size']` - used for config
   value of `client_body_buffer_size`.

 * `node['openresty']['large_client_header_buffers']` - used for config
   value of `large_client_header_buffers`.

 * `node['openresty']['types_hash_max_size']` - used for config
   value of `types_hash_max_size`.

 * `node['openresty']['types_hash_bucket_size']` - used for config
   value of `types_hash_bucket_size`.

 * `node['openresty']['open_file_cache']` - used for config
   value of `open_file_cache`.
 Must be an array with values used in the `open_file_cache` directive of NGINX.

 * `node['openresty']['logrotate']` - set to true to use the `logrotate_app` of the
-  `logrotate` cookbook to enable automatic log rotation of NGINX logs
+  `logrotate` cookbook to enable automatic log rotation of NGINX logs.

 * `node['openresty']['disable_access_log']` - set to true to disable the
   general access log, may be useful on high traffic sites.

 * `node['openresty']['default_site_enabled']` - enable the default site

 ## realip.rb